 This purpose of this section is for the recipient to demonstrate that they have sufficiently accounted for current and future weather and climate-related risks to new MM infrastructure projects.
 In particular, each recipient should demonstrate how they've addressed the known and identifiable risks of current and future projected weather and climate conditions through measures such as (but not limited to) choice of a technology platform suitable to the climate risk of the region, reliance on alternatives siting of facilities (i.e., underground construction where appropriate), retrofitting, or hardening of existing assets, and use of network redundancy to safeguard against threats to infrastructure.

 8a.
 Were any geographic areas identified for this reporting period subject to an initial and/or updated hazard screening for future weather and climate related risk?
-If so, please provide the date of the screening and provide related documentation as an attachment to this report.
+If so, please provide the d attachment to this report.